rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

     }
 }
 ```

+>**TIP**: If you want to start from a template, you can [install the extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=BotBuilder.botbuilderv4), and there is more information about creating an Echo Bot from a template [here](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0).

 >The rest of the **Creating a simple bot and running it** lab is optional.
 Per the prerequisites, you should have experience working with the Bot Framework.
 You can hit F5 to confirm it builds correctly, and move on to the next lab (1.3 Organizing Code for Bots).